 The primary caregiver must be at least 18 years of age and be deemed physically and mentally capable of performing his or her caregiving responsibilities.
 He or she must be willing to complete a criminal background check.
-As mentioned previously, care providers via this program cannot be the applicant’s spouse or their legal guardian.

-Caregivers are expected to provide for the clear majority of the care recipient’s personal care needs.
-This includes housekeeping, laundry, shopping, transportation, and assistance with activities of daily living, such as eating, dressing, and mobility.
+Caregivers are expected to provide the majority of the care recipient’s personal care needs.
+This includes housekeeping, laundry, shopping, transportation, and assistance with their activities of daily living, such as eating, dressing, and mobility.
 However, the case manager and registered nurse from SFC will continue to make regular home visits to offer support.
 Unskilled respite care, up to 15 days per year, is also available to relieve caregivers.

 Care recipients can also continue to receive other services available via the Aged and Disabled Waiver.
-Most notably they can receive adult day care, transportation to and from adult day care and medical appointments, home delivered meals, personal emergency response systems, and limited financial assistance for home modifications that increase their home’s safety and accessibility.
+Most notably, they can receive adult day care, transportation to and from adult day care and medical appointments, home delivered meals, personal emergency response systems, and limited financial assistance for home modifications that increase their home’s safety and accessibility.